cognizantJDBatts/capone-godemo/README.md

 # capone-godemo
-Go / AWS demo app
+Demo business application wriiteen in Go and AWS.